jbilander/SDBox-v2/README.md

 Powering the MicroSD card directly from the 3.3V-pin of the Arduino, are you nuts?

-Well, maybe but typical SD card current consumption is `~30mA` in SPI mode.
+Well, maybe, but typical SD card current consumption is `~30mA` in SPI mode.
 The Arduino Nano taps `3.3V` from the internal LDO `3V3OUT` supply of the `FT232RL` USB-chip, or in case of the clones the `CH340` USB-chip.

     FT232RL: Up to 50mA can be drawn from this pin to power external logic if required.